spilliton/randumb/README.md

 randumb is a ruby gem that allows you to easily pull random records via ActiveRecord

-Requires ActiveRecord version 3.0.0 or greater
+Requires ActiveRecord 3.0.0 or greater

 ## Usage